TheCSharpAcademy/CodeReviews.Console.CodingTracker/README.md

 A C# application used to track coding time.
 Console based and uses a SQLite database to store coding sessions.

+# Running the Application

+Ensure you have the .NET 8 SDK installed on your machine.
+While inside `CodingTracker.Console` directory copy the `example.App.config` file, rename is to `App.config` and replace your desired name of the database for the `sqliteConnString`.

+While still in `CodingTracker.Console` use the command `dotnet run` to run the application.

 # Requirements

 - Keep track of coding sessions with a start date, end date, and name of task worked on.